Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

-\keypoint{b.~Confidence Enhancement Methods} Tailored for OOD detection problem, confidence can be developed via designing a confidence-estimating branch~\cite{confbranch2018arxiv} or class~\cite{wang2021energy}, data augmentation~\cite{ceda19cvpr}, ensembling with leaving-out strategy~\cite{eloc18eccv}, adversarial training~\cite{good20nips,aloe20arxiv,whyrelu19cvpr,blur20iclr, outliermining21ecml}, stronger data augmentation~\cite{mixup19nips,cutmix19cvpr,cutout17arxiv,augmix19arxiv}, better uncertainty modeling~\cite{ccu20arxiv,bibas2021single}, and utilizing feature or statistics from the intermediate-layer features~\cite{mood21cvpr,dongneural}.
-Specially, to enhance the sensitivity to covariate shift, some methods focus on the hidden representations in the middle layers of neural networks.
-Generalized ODIN, or G-ODIN~\cite{godin20cvpr} extended ODIN~\cite{odin18iclr} by using a specialized training objective termed DeConf-C and choose hyperparameters such as perturbation magnitude on ID data.
+\keypoint{b.~Training-based Methods} With the training phase, confidence can be developed via designing a confidence-estimating branch~\cite{confbranch2018arxiv} or class~\cite{wang2021energy}, ensembling with leaving-out strategy~\cite{eloc18eccv}, adversarial training~\cite{good20nips,aloe20arxiv,whyrelu19cvpr,blur20iclr, outliermining21ecml}, stronger data augmentation~\cite{ceda19cvpr,mixup19nips,cutmix19cvpr,cutout17arxiv,augmix19arxiv,hendrycks2021pixmix}, pretext training~\cite{csi20nips}, better uncertainty modeling~\cite{ccu20arxiv,bibas2021single}, input-level manipulation~\cite{odin18iclr,wang2022watermarking}, and utilizing feature or statistics from the intermediate-layer features~\cite{mood21cvpr,dongneural}.
+Especially, to enhance the sensitivity to covariate shift, some methods focus on the hidden representations in the middle layers of neural networks.
+Generalized ODIN, or G-ODIN~\cite{godin20cvpr} extended ODIN~\cite{odin18iclr} by using a specialized training objective termed DeConf-C and choosing hyperparameters such as perturbation magnitude on ID data.
 Note that we do not categorize G-ODIN as post-hoc method as it requires model retraining.
 Recent work~\cite{wei2022mitigating} shows that the overconfidence issue can be mitigated through Logit Normalization (LogitNorm), a simple fix to the common cross-entropy loss by enforcing a constant vector norm on the logits in training.
 Trained with LogitNorm, neural networks produce highly distinguishable confidence scores between in- and out-of-distribution data.